Grevlingkroken/k3s-install/BLANK_README.md

 ```
 If done right you should have 6 fully working VMs ready for Kubernetes.

-We'll start of with creating the first Controller plane node on the first VM.
+We'll start of with creating the first Control plane node on the first VM.
 The cluster will have a load balanced address of 10.0.100.10 (created later) and in this example a predefined token.

 ```sh
 curl -sfL https://get.k3s.io | sh -s - server \